-Tamara Stanger is the executive chef of Helio Basin Brewing.
+Tamara Stanger is the executive chef of Cotton & Copper, formerly Helio Basin Brewing.
 She has worked in kitchens for over 23 years, 17 in Arizona at various local diners and gastropubs across the valley.
 Her love of the desert have defined the way she crafts her plates, drawing focus on indigenous ingredients, ethically foraging seasonal vegetation, and showcasing game meats.
-She emphasizes heavily on the relationship between food and drink, pairing every dish with Helio Basin's core beers to intensify the sensory experience.
+She emphasizes heavily on the relationship between food and drink, which she exercises at Cotton & Copper.

 Under the direction of Tamara, in the first year of business, Helio Basin earned several awards including Devour Culinary Classic's "Excellence in Taste" and "Excellence in Distinction," as well as "Best Food" at the Scottsdale Culinary Festival," Phoenix Magazine's "Best Brewery Food," and "Top 50 Best New Breweries in the US" by Travel and Leisure Magazine.